ceorron/stable-inplace-sorting-algorithms/README.md

 zip_sort is a merge_sort like algorithm.
 It's merge function does everything in-place, unlike merge_sort, while also providing excellent speed (minimal moves).

+See below for an indepth description of both algorithms.

 As of May 2020 we introduced intro_sort, this is an implementation similar to std::sort.
 However our intro_sort algorithm is commonly faster than both std::sort and std::stable_sort in our tests.
 See table above.
 (NOTE intro_sort is not a stable sorting algorithm as it builds from quick_sort.)

 Adaptive version of stable_quick_sort and intro_sort use a more complex function for finding a pivot, this has a minor, but non zero, overhead.
 This is to avoid the probable worst case performance that occurs in quick_sort when the input data is flat (aka many items in the input list are equal), meaning these versions of algorithms stable_quick_sort and intro_sort perform much better in scenarios where there are some equal items in the input list, and so should be prefered, but are otherwise identical to those algorithms.